akamai/hface/docs/protocols.rst

 ---------------

-The following example shows how a protocol class builds an HTTP requests and parses an HTTP response:
+The following example shows how a protocol class builds an HTTP request and parses an HTTP response:

 .. literalinclude:: ../examples/protocol.py